-These two factors interact, as the ease of gliding will dictate how well the tendon moves under loading and how much loading is needed to initiate motion, while the amount of loading needed to initiate motion will affect the strength requirements of the tendon repair.
+- Tendon gliding beneath pulleys.
+Dr. Amadio looks at the effects of tendon repair and lubrication on tendon gliding.
+This factor interacts with the effects of Wolff's law of soft tissue, as the ease of gliding will dictate how well the tendon moves under loading and how much loading is needed to initiate motion.
+At the same time, the amount of loading needed to initiate motion will affect the strength requirements of the tendon repair.

 Such therapies also have an effect on other tendon-associated pathologies where impaired tendon gliding appears to be a factor, such as carpal tunnel syndrome, and adhesions complicating tendon grafting procedures.
 Therefore, Dr. Amadio's group is also pursuing similar strategies to address these other clinical problems.
 Finally, his team is investigating the use of ultrasound for the early diagnosis of tendon adhesions and carpal tunnel syndrome.

+Carpal tunnel syndrome.
 The novel animal model developed in Dr. Amadio's laboratory investigates the etiology of carpal tunnel syndrome and enables the lab to look at the role of subsynovial connective tissue in carpal tunnel syndrome.
 He and his colleagues then compare, biologically and biomechanically, clinical results with their unique carpal tunnel syndrome animal model.

 Research by Dr. Amadio and his team will identify and characterize the initiating mechanism underlying carpal tunnel syndrome development and then generate novel, mechanism-based interventions that will prevent, detect and treat carpal tunnel syndrome.
-They are also investigating the hypothesis that subsynovial connective tissue fibrosis in carpal tunnel syndrome is mediated by TGF-b and if TGF-b activation is blocked, subsynovial connective tissue fibrosis in their animal model will be reduced.
+The group is are also investigating the hypothesis that subsynovial connective tissue fibrosis in carpal tunnel syndrome is mediated by TGF-b and if TGF-b activation is blocked, subsynovial connective tissue fibrosis in their animal model will be reduced.

 Significance to patient care